Skip to main content

 Much like most of the relationships Chapman describes in his life, the one he has with the University of Kentucky, and the state at large, is tricky.

 Through various interviews over the years, I knew Rex strongly considered going to Louisville instead of Kentucky out of high school, but his memoir confessed how much he loathed the Wildcats growing up.
-Unlike other in-state stars who dreamed of wearing blue and white, Chapman took a courtesy visit only after Joe B. Hall retired and, as he is prone to do throughout the book, became quickly addicted to shiny Kentucky had to offer things that made him feel good.
+Unlike other in-state stars who dreamed of wearing blue and white, Chapman took a courtesy visit only after Joe B. Hall retired and, as he is prone to do throughout the book, became quickly addicted to the shiny things Kentucky had to offer that made him feel good.

 This is my analogy, not his, but I got the sense walking onto Kentucky’s campus, complete with all the luxuries of Wildcat Lodge including an on-site chef, was like his first taste of Oxycontin later in life.
 It gave him a high for which he quickly became unwilling to put down.